tufts-nolop/nolop-software-infrastructure/3d-print-server-setup.md

 In the imager, click the gear icon to set the hostname to pX, enable SSH, and set the password for user `pi`.

+In the imager, choose the SD card as the destination and write the image to the card.

+After the card image is written and verified, remove and reinsert the card.

 Copy `octopi-wpa-supplicant.txt` to the boot partition of the SD card.

 Edit `octopi-wpa-supplicant.txt` so that it has the correct wifi password (which we can't store on the internet) from the Nolop whiteboard.